iotahacodes/GoLangTutorial/001_helloWorld/README.md

 # 001_helloWorld

-just a simple hello world in GO.
+just a simple hello world, a for loop and if statement.